ibm-cloud-docs/FileStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 commit
 save
 ```

-### Configure Zone Bindings
+### Configuring Zone Bindings

-In this step, we will bind particular zones to interfaces on the Brocade vRouter (Vyatta).
+In this step, particular zones are bound to interfaces on the Brocade vRouter (Vyatta).

 Use the following commands in configure mode:
 ```